-Bhopal Gas Tragedy or Bhopal Gas Disaster, as it is commonly known, occurred due to gas leakage in Bhopal, a city in Madhya Pradesh on 2nd December, 1984 at the Union Carbide India Limited (UCIL) pesticide plant.
+Bhopal Gas Tragedy or Bhopal Gas Disaster, as it is commonly known, occurred due to gas leakage in Bhopal, a city in Madhya Pradesh on 2nd December 1984 at the Union Carbide India Limited (UCIL) pesticide plant.
 Over 500,000 people were exposed to highly toxic Methyl Isocyanate Gas (MIC).
-This incident is considered as the one of the worst industrial disasters in the world.
+This incident is considered as one of the worst industrial disasters in the world.

 What exactly happened?

 The plant was established in 1969, of which 51% was owned by Union Carbide Corporation (UCC) and 49% by the Government.
 The plant had huge tanks to store large volumes of MIC.
 As a part of routine maintenance, the pipelines are washed daily around 9:30 p.m.
 But on that fateful night, workers sensed a leak around 10:30 p.m.
 But considering it to be a normal leak, they began looking out for the leak point, but no avail.
 Around 12:15 a.m., MIC tank pressure rocketed from 0 to 55 lb/sq.in, and water began leaking into tank E-610 which contained 42 tonnes of MIC.
 The resultant exothermic reaction shot up the temperature in the tank to above 200⁰C and the operator observed the concrete above the wall cracking.
-Finally around 12:30 a.m. the relief valve gave away and this toxic gas leaked into the atmosphere.
+Finally, around 12:30 a.m. the relief valve gave away and this toxic gas leaked into the atmosphere.
 Seeing this, the experts tried to activate three available safety systems, of which two had been detached for maintenance purpose and one had a faulty pressure gauge.
-The personnel then decided to use the final resort, water jet system that failed to reach the height of the released gas.
-Finally around 1 a.m., they realized that nothing could be done and a major disaster had already been caused.
+The personnel then decided to use the final resort, a water jet system that failed to reach the height of the released gas.
+Finally, around 1 a.m., they realized that nothing could be done and a major disaster had already been caused.

 Impacts of the disaster: